Artwork

 Harry Rosin (1897 - 1973)

-This standing figure along with The Quaker by artist Harry Rosin was intended to represent major spiritual forces in the settling of the seaboard of the United States.
+This standing figure along with The Puritan by artist Harry Rosin was intended to represent major spiritual forces in the settling of the seaboard of the United States.

 Artwork